Shub017/Currency-Converter/README.md

 # Currency Converter - 💲₹ 💶
 ## ⭐ Introduction

-This is Currency Converter web app backend which is build using ReactJS🚀
+This is Currency Converter web app backend which is build using Vite+ReactJS🚀

 Deployed using Render -: https://main--currecny-c.netlify.app/